 - A program would be conceptualized to have district-level competitions for business ideas for the Student groups from 8th to 10th Standards with a maximum grant of Rs.
 25,000 per idea.
 A maximum of 50 ideas each year would be facilitated.

 - Innovation and Transformation Academy to be set up in Tirupati.

-– An international Start-up programme would be setup to send the most brilliant start-ups, college and school students to leading Start-up destinations around the world for getting global exposure at a young age.
+- An international Start-up program would be set up to send the most brilliant start-ups, college and school students to leading Start-up destinations around the world for getting global exposure at a young age.

-– Advertisement and marketing support subsidy will be provided for digital
+- Advertisement and marketing support subsidies will be provided for digital marketing.

 4. Funding- Andhra Pradesh Innovation Fund:

 Innovation Fund to be set up with an initial amount of 100 Crores.
 The Fund would support the establishment of Pilot Incubators and Human Capital Developmental Programmes through Host Institutes approved by the National Science and Technology Entrepreneurship Development Board, Government of India.

 5. State Support:

 - Single window approvals and clearances cell.

 - Awards for Innovation that attend to societal problems.